 Take a Boat Tour on Inle Lake

-The second largest lake in Myanmar is located in the northern Shan State and is a huge basin, snaking off into tiny canals with miniature hand-built dams and floating gardens.
+The second largest lake in Myanmar is located in the northern Shan State and is a vast basin, snaking off into tiny canals with small hand-built dams and floating gardens.
 People come here to see the fisherman using traditional fisherman methods, by operating the oar using one leg.

 Day Trips and Tours in Inle Lake